boukew99/scratch_animator/README.md

 Scratch Animator can save each frame individually as an image, but not in video format.
 Though Windows provides an tool to make a video from individual images.
 Do this by multi-selecting (Shift/Control + Click) the exported images and open the Right-Click menu and select `create a new video`.
 This opens the Photos tool.
 It provides multiple fun tools, but the most essential for our purpose is setting the aspect ratio (16:9 or 4:3) and setting frame duration.
 Then `Finish` the video and save it.

 ## Inspirations
-Loosly taken inspirations from [Behind the Desgin: Looom](https://developer.apple.com/news/?id=s26ze13m) and [Loom user guide](https://www.iorama.studio/looom-user-guide).
+Loosly taken inspirations from [Behind the Design: Looom](https://developer.apple.com/news/?id=s26ze13m) and [Loom user guide](https://www.iorama.studio/looom-user-guide).